Check out Rays to ROI for a solar + battery payback calculator with Australian presets (toss in an EV scenario if you want).

 Stored energy to the wheels

 Petrol stores chemical energy; a traction battery stores electrical energy.
-Both paths leak to heat, accessories, and the drivetrain.
+Neither path delivers all of it to the wheels: some is lost as heat, some goes to accessories, and some is lost in the drivetrain.
 Petrol cars throw braking energy away as heat; EVs recover some of it.
 This page is a transparent slice model: move the sliders and check the bar math in efficiency.js.

 Useful motion per unit of stored energy